Varshini-Priya13/HR-Analytics/README.md

-Analyzed employee data to identify factors influencing attrition and retention Built interactive dashboards in Power BI for real-time HR insights Performed data cleaning, transformation, and modeling using SQL and Excel Created KPIs such as attrition rate, employee performance, department-wise trends, and hiring analysis Delivered actionable insights to support strategic HR decisions
+Analyzed employee data to identify factors influencing attrition and retention Built interactive dashboards in Power BI for real-time HR insights Performed data cleaning, transformation, and modeling using SQL and Power BI Created KPIs such as attrition rate, employee performance, department-wise trends, and hiring analysis Delivered actionable insights to support strategic HR decisions